It is exciting... you are building the home of your dreams…the beach house that will…

 With generous right-of-ways that allow significant landscaping, as well as interconnected lakes, Waters Edge has a more organic and relaxed sensibility, while still maintaining a high degree of refinement.
 Further, the landscape is less predictable, denser, and less formal, creating a juxtaposition or tension between the buildings and the landscape.

 The architecture style at Waters Edge is guided by the best of Lowcountry design.
-In Cheng’s words, “Lowcountry architecture was largely born out of utility, so it doesn’t carry the baggage of more traditional architecture.
-This lends itself to a more laid back and informal beach lifestyle.” says Cheng, “We hope that at Waters Edge, people are left wondering what came first, the iconic architecture or the landscape into which it was placed.”
+In Cheng’s words, “Lowcountry architecture was largely born out of utility, so it doesn’t carry the baggage of more traditional architectural design.
+This lends itself to a more laid back and informal beach lifestyle.” says Cheng, “We hope that at Waters Edge, people are left wondering what came first, the iconic architectural design or the landscape into which it was placed.”

 THE ORIGINS OF LOWCOUNTRY DESIGN